 Eqs.
 (83) and (87) can now be combined to show that

 Thus we have shown that the nonlinear equation

 has solutions of the form

 The potential $U$ is a symmetric function of $x$ at $t=0$ if $C_k$ are chosen according to eq.
 (78).
-The structure of $U, [\psi_k]$ and $\xi$ in the aymptotic domain, $t\to\pm\infty,\ x\to\pm\infty$, may be analysed by using the same method as Gardner {\it et al} (1974) and Thacker {\it et al} (1978).
+The structure of $U, [\psi_k]$ and $\xi$ in the aymptotic domain, $t\to\pm\infty,\ x\to\pm\infty$, may be analyzed by using the same method as Gardner {\it et al} (1974) and Thacker {\it et al} (1978).
 In the asymptotic domain the potential $U(x,t)$ is a superposition of $N$ shifted soliton solutions of the form

-localised around the $N$ different regions of $x$ where a particular $y_k$ is finite while all the other $[y_j\to\pm\infty,\ j\ne k]$.
-The normalised eigenstates $[\psi_k]$ are also localised around the same distinct regions of $x$ and have the form
+localized around the $N$ different regions of $x$ where a particular $y_k$ is finite while all the other $[y_j\to\pm\infty,\ j\ne k]$.
+The normalized eigenstates $[\psi_k]$ are also localized around the same distinct regions of $x$ and have the form

 Hence